Military aviation

 The Riteli cemetery was actually located in the centre of the target area.
 The locals could only watch as they were destroyed.

-Spending my childhood in the vicinity of the Zvārde target range, under the sounds of explosions and flying jet planes, but still sometimes on weekends I could enter the range.
-After the departure of the Soviet army, the land was littered with bomb craters and many explosive objects, not only from the time of the landfill, but also from the 2nd World War.
-Especially the boys liked to burn phosphorus capsules ...
+Spending my childhood near the Zvārde target range, under the sounds of explosions and flying jet planes, but still sometimes on weekends you could enter the range.
+After the Soviet army left, the land was strewn with bomb craters and many explosive objects, not only from the time of the range, but also from World War II.
+The boys especially liked to burn phosphorus capsules ...

-The use of the landfill continued until 1992, and even in March 1992, a plane that took off from Lielvārde crashed in the territory of the landfill for unknown reasons.
+The landfill continued to be used until 1992, and even in March 1992, an airplane taking off from Lielvārde crashed in the landfill territory for unknown reasons.

-The use of the landfill continued until 1992, and even in March 1992, a plane that took off from Lielvārde crashed in the territory of the landfill for unknown reasons.
+The landfill continued to be used until 1992, and even in March 1992, an airplane taking off from Lielvārde crashed in the landfill territory for unknown reasons.

 The story of Cīrava airfield

-Mig-27D planes crashed at the Zvārde landfill and Ledurga
+Mig-27D aircraft crashed at Zvārde training ground and in Lēdurga

 About the grave of the downed pilot

-In the First World War, new technical means were massively used (machine guns, poisonous gases, tanks, submarines, artillery tornado tactics, flamethrowers, combat aviation), which increased the amount of human killing to an unprecedented level.
-It is said that the last knightly battles were fought in the air because of mutual respect and unwritten rules between the pilots.
-At the beginning of the war, when the planes were not yet equipped with weapons and flew on surveillance missions, the pilots of the opposing sides even greeted each other in the air.
-On the other hand, the enemy pilots who were shot down or captured later used to inform the other side by flying to the enemy airfield and dropping a piece of paper in a sandbag or even the report of the captured pilots.
+In the First World War, new technical means were used on a massive scale (machine guns, poison gas, tanks, submarines, artillery barrage tactics, flamethrowers, combat aircraft), which reached an unprecedented level of human casualties.
+It is said that the last knightly battles were fought in the air, because mutual respect and unwritten rules reigned among the pilots.
+At the beginning of the war, when the planes were not yet equipped with weapons and flew on observation missions, the pilots of the opposing sides even greeted each other in the air.
+Later, however, the opposing side would inform the opposing side about the downed or captured enemy pilots by flying to the enemy airfield and dropping a note in a sandbag or even a report from the captured pilots.